lalabuy948/todo-node/README.md

 - [x] Prepare app for publishing on npm
 - [x] Register app on npm
-- [ ] Add export function
+- [x] Add export function
 - [ ] Add telegram integration (or some other)

 ![screenshot](todo-node.png)

-Chpok chelebok production
+Chpok Сhelebok production @ 2018